cwegscheider/cwegscheider/content/authors/admin/_index.md

 title: Carsten Wegscheider
 role: PhD Fellow
 avatar_filename: avatar.jpg
-bio: "I am a political scientist and PhD Fellow at the Departement of Political Science of the University of Salzburg. "
+bio: "Political scientist at the Department of Political Science of the University of Salzburg. "
 interests:
   - Comparative politics
   - Democratization